Imburse-Payments/imburse-payments.github.io/pages/getting-started/authentication.md

 All the Authentication API functions are fully documented in the [Identity API documentation](https://api-docs.imbursepayments.com/?version=latest#f6bf99b9-ca03-47b5-a667-8e1a5a625b0e).

 ## HMAC and Bearer Tokens
 HMAC (Hashed Message Authentication Code), is a specific type of MAC involving a cryptographic hash function and a secret cryptographic key.
-It is used to simultaneously verify both the data integrity and the authentication of a message.
+It is used to simultaneously verify both the **data integrity** and the **authentication** of a message.
 We use the HMAC authentication process for your initial authentication into the Imburse platform.

-Once authenticated via the HMAC authentication scheme, we return you a Bearer token to use in subsequence requests.
+Once authenticated via the HMAC authentication scheme, we return you a Bearer token to use in subsequent requests.

 The HMAC scheme is extremely secure but is computationally quite expensive, both on the client and the server; hence why we respond with a Bearer token once authenticated.

 The Bearer token we respond with is a crpytic string signed on the Imburse platform and validated on the server for each API request.

 ## Account Security Keys vs Tenant Security Keys
 Your account is the top level in a 2-teir heiarachy.
 Your account can have many Tenants.
-As such, we have separate Security Keys for Accounts and Tenants.
+We have separate Security Keys for Accounts and Tenants:

-- **Account Security Key** - access to create new Account Security Keys, create new Tenants, and create new Tenant Security Keys for said Tenants.
+- **Account Security Key** - access to create new Account Security Keys, create new Tenants, and create new Tenant Security Keys for your Tenants.
-- **Tenant Security Key** - access to configuring the Tenant's Apps, Schemes, and so forth.
+- **Tenant Security Key** - access to configuring the Tenants Apps, Schemes, Payment Orders, and so forth.

-Which one you use when authenticating determines the context you are in - either Account or Tenant.
+Which securiry key you use when authenticating determines the context you are in - either Account or Tenant.

 ## Tenant Self Service vs Account Controlled
 As the account owner, you can setup your Tenants in two ways: